 When deciding whom to ask to write letters on your behalf, you should consider a diverse set of people who know you well and who will be supportive of your application.
 Also keep in mind that letters of recommendation provide a great way for admissions committees to get firsthand reports from people who know you from the many different areas of your life – not just professors who have taught you in the classroom.
 As you think about whom to ask to write a letter for you, seek out the people who are the most senior (i.e., tenured faculty or attending physicians) among the diverse group of potential letter writers you are considering.

 Letters should be requested at least 1.5 – 2 months prior to the desired arrival date in most circumstances.
 When asking for a letter of recommendation, be sure to ask if the writer can prepare a strong letter of support.
-In order to assist them, please encourage letter writers to reference the AAMC Guidelines for Writing a Letter of Evaluation for a Medical School Applicant. (hardcopies copies can be obtained in the HPP office, DH 1324).
-Applicants must complete and distribute a Letter of Recommendation Waiver.
+Applicants must complete and distribute an appropriate Letter of Recommendation Waiver Form*.
 As specified on the waiver form, letters should arrive in the Health Professions office with a signed electronic or physical copy of the waiver form, two weeks prior to a scheduled committee meeting.
 Letters of recommendation may be sent by email, fax, US Mail or a courier service.

 In summary, applicants should provide the letter writer with: